Cloudflare has a few ruleset packages that are available for use in Cloudflare's Web Application Firewall (WAF). These are:

 - OWASP Rulesets (predefined),

-- Custom WAF Rules (customisable for your business)
+- Custom WAF Rules (customizable for your business)

-Our article, How do I configure the WAF?, gives a good overview of the different types of rulesets that you can configure in more detail.
+Our article, Configuring the WAF, gives a good overview of the different types of rulesets that you can configure in more detail.
 However, for this article, we will describe how to create a Custom WAF rule.